“Cool boutique hotel a block back from Lake Geneva, with stylish rooms and a cute courtyard garden”

 - Safe box

-Breakfast is served from 7.30-10.30am, or as a brunch from 11-2.30pm on Sundays.
-It is not included in the room rate, but 2 menus are available.
+Breakfast, served in the restaurant, isn't included in the room rate, but 2 menus are available.
 The first includes a buffet with hams and cheeses, baskets of croissants and pains au chocolat, fresh fruit salad and yoghurts, then cooked dishes - perhaps a boiled egg or some bacon.
-The lighter version offers juice, coffee and a croissant.
+There is also a light version available pre-packed for on-the-go types, with muesli, fresh juice and coffee.

 - Restaurants nearby